 for maps in $\bupd$ and

 for maps in $\bunp$.

 This follows by applying Lemma \ref{l:abstract_entry}(a) in the proofs of Theorems \ref{t:entry_p}-\ref{t:entry_np}. \end{remark}

-\begin{remark} The C-uniform expansion condition (\ref{aue_definition}) is universally the natural expansion condition for spectral basis functions on non-periodic intervals.
+\begin{remark} The uniform C-expansion condition (\ref{aue_definition}) \Rii{is the natural expansion condition for any choice of spectral basis on an interval}.
 Our reasoning is as follows.
-If one wishes to use oscillatory interval techniques on these basis functions as in Lemma \ref{l:abstract_entry}, it is best for the wavelength of the basis functions to be approximately spatially constant.
-However, wavelengths of sufficiently high-order spectral basis functions on non-periodic intervals will always be much smaller towards the endpoints of the interval.
+If one wishes to use oscillatory integral techniques on these basis functions as in Lemma \ref{l:abstract_entry}, it is best for the wavelength of the basis functions to be approximately spatially constant.
+However, wavelengths of sufficiently high-order spectral basis functions on intervals will always be much smaller towards the endpoints.
 Potential theory \cite{Trefethen13} tells us that the optimal transformation to even out high-order basis functions across the interval is always the cosine transformation. \end{remark}

 We now turn to proving the main theorem, Theorem \ref{t:main}, and its corollaries.
 Our idea is to perturb $\tro$ such that the associated coefficient matrix is block-upper-triangular (in the Fourier case, with the ordering of basis elements $e_0, e_{1}, e_{-1}, e_2,\ldots$).
 This isolates the top block $E_N \to E_N$, which then approximates the corresponding $E_N \times E_N$ block of the full, unperturbed transfer operator, yielding convergence on domain $E_N$.